Updated February 8, 2019

-34-55-10-2 - Real or personal property used as a residence up to $17,600; tenancies by the entirety may be exempt from debts incurrecy by only one spouse.
+34-55-10-2 – Equity in real estate or personal property used as a residence up to $19,300; equity in real estate held as tenants by the entirety might be fully exempt if only one spouse files for bankruptcy.

-34-55-10-2 - Health aids; funds in medical savings accounts and health savings accounts; up to $350 of intangible personal property (except for money owed to you); earned income tax credit;
+34-55-10-2 - Health aids; funds in medical savings accounts and health savings accounts; up to $400 of intangible personal property (except for money owed to you).

 5-10.3-8-9 - Public employees.